 Espacios amaziges [Amazigh Spaces] ⵉⴽⴰⵍⵍⵏ ⵏ ⵉⵎⴰⵣⵉⵖⵏ presents a view of the history and culture of North African native populations (Berbers/Amazighs) with a focus on their relationship with the territory.
-It is a photography exhibition of sixteen natural sites and landscapes in Morocco, which leads visitors through various themes.
-In addition, there are two images related to the Berber past of the place where they are exhibited and which, in the case of Granada, are dedicated to the Zirids, Sinhaja Berbers.
+It is a photography exhibition of fifteen natural sites and landscapes in Morocco, which leads visitors through various themes.
+An image of the Los Pedroches Valley is also included, representative of Berber settlement in the region during the period of al-Andalus.

 From the images, and using QR codes, visitors can access web content that provides information with visual displays about these peoples, and their relationship with the environment, from the agadirs to traditional water management and legends linked to the landscape.